GIXLabs/TECHIN515_Sp24/Tutorial - ESP32 and Azure IoT Hub/ESP32 and Azure IoT Explorer 8b50d0aa54764527b96213fdfc93b18f.md

 }
 ```

-Lastly, we need to modify the generateTelemetryPayload() function so that we are sending the distance data in our payload.
-Our payload will also contain information about how many messages have been sent (*telemetry_send_count++*)
+Lastly, we need to modify the generateTelemetryPayload() function so that we are sending the **distance** data in our payload.
+Our payload will also contain information about how many messages have been sent (*telemetry_send_count++*).
+The term “distance” in the payload is very important.
+You will call on this term later to visualize your sensort data.
+If you are using a thermometer, for example, you can change this value to “temperature”.

 ```cpp
 static void generateTelemetryPayload()